elec327/elec327.github.io/lab4/index.md

 Once your code works to your satisfaction, save it as `rainbow.c` and turn it in on Canvas.

+Some sample code for the launchpad that generates a heart-beat effect using PWM of the red channel of the RGB led and the WDT for timing is in [template_code.c](template_code.c).

 #### Designing a "Which Way Is Up?"
 PCB